NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

   .build(),
 ```

-You should provide a function that loads a module.
-This function is called the first time the task action needs to be run, and the result is cached.
+The `setAction` method expects a function that loads a module.
+When the task runs for the first time in a Hardhat Runtime Environment instance, Hardhat calls this function to load the module and caches the result for future runs in that instance.

-The module must export as default the function that implements the Task Action.
+The module must export the Task Action function as its `default` export.

 For example, the `./tasks/my-task.js` could look like this: